 Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

-I’ve been making this for years — it’s one of those dinners that appears on the menu when I need something hands-off.
-Mix it, top it, slide it in the oven, and walk away.
+I’ve been doing this for years.
+It’s one of those dinners that comes up when I need something simple.
+You mix everything up, top it, slide it in the oven, and walk away.
+By the end of it, the kitchen still looks ok, and everyone is fed.
+That’s the whole pitch.

 What Makes This Dinner Work